Anu142004/Anu142004/README.md

 </p>

 <p align="center">
-    I am a dedicated BE Computer Science student at JSS College, driven by a passion for technology and  learning.
-I thrive in collaborative, where I can work with fellow tech enthusiasts to innovate and solve complex problems.
-My strong foundation in data analysts empowers me to extract insights from data, and I'm always eager to learn and adopt new skills.
+ I’m a dedicated BE Computer Science student at JSS College, passionate about technology, problem-solving, and continuous learning.
+I thrive in collaborative environments where I can work with like-minded individuals to innovate and tackle complex challenges.
+With a strong foundation in data analysis, I enjoy extracting actionable insights from data and am always excited to explore new tools, techniques, and technologies to expand my skillset.

+I am also an open-source contributor, have experience working as a web developer, and actively participate in tech meetups to stay updated with the latest trends in technology.

 </p>

 <p align="center">📫 How to reach me: <a href="mailto:14ananya.thyagaraj@gmail.com">14ananya.thyagaraj@gmail.com</a></p>